 Both men and women in the group come and ask me to treat their sick animals.
 All they need to do is to tell my husband that they need my services.
+If the farmer is male, it is important they seek meed my services.
 If the farmer is male, it is important they seek my husband's permission You understand what I mean....
 (Smiling).
-Farmers who are not in the group also call me and I charge them double what I charge my group members (One cedi and fifty pesewas respectively).
+Farmers who are not in the group also call me and I (Smiling).
+Farmers who are not in the group members (One cedi charge them double what I charge my group members (One cedi and fifty pesewas respectively).
 Some also come for advice and I show them what to do (CLW3)).